 Gamma Cassiopeiae is informally known as Navi or Tsih.
-The name Navi (Ivan spelled backwards) was given to it by the American astronaut Virgil Ivan “Gus” Grissom, commander of the Apollo 1 mission, which ended with the deaths of all three crew members during a pre-launch test on January 27, 1967.
+The name Navi (Ivan spelled backwards) was given to it by the American astronaut Virgil Ivan “Gus” Grissom, commander of the ill-fated Apollo 1 mission.
 Grissom had used the name Navi as a joke on his planning charts for the mission and succeeding Apollo astronauts kept using it as a memorial.

 The name Tsih (sometimes spelled Cih) comes from the star’s Chinese name, 策 (Cè), meaning “whip.”
 Gamma Cassiopeiae is the sole star in the Chinese Whip asterism.
 The asterism is part of the Legs mansion, which represents the tail of the White Tiger of the West.
 Originally, the name was applied to Kappa Cassiopeiae and Gamma Cassiopeiae represented one of the horses pulling the chariot of Wang Liang, but this was later changed and Gamma came to represent the whip.
 Wang Liang is a legendary charioteer represented by an asterism formed by Caph, Schedar, Achird, Kappa Cassiopeiae and Lambda Cassiopeiae.

 Gamma Cassiopeiae is very easy to find.
 It is the central star of Cassiopeia’s W pattern.
 With a declination of +60° 43’, the star is visible from all locations north of the equator, but cannot be seen south of the latitude 29° S. Observers in southern latitudes where the star rises can only see it appear low above the horizon at certain times of year.